fgx/fgx.github.io/sandbox/flightpath/readme.md

 * Draws a red 3D flightpath from the data
 * Simulates the motion of an aircraft following the path
 * Buttons allow toggling between camera following aircraft and world camera
-	* Sliders control camera placement
+	* Sliders control camera placement and rotation
 * Supports the normal Three.js rotate, zoom and pan features
 * AutoRotate with toggle
 * Stop and start motion